IR35 – what are your responsibilities?

-The Government plans to introduce new legislation from April 2021 to help tackle the perceived abuse of tax and national insurance contributions (NIC) relating to off-payroll labour in the private sector (extending the rules in place for the public sector since April 2017).
+The Government plans introduced new legislation from April 2021 to help tackle the perceived abuse of tax and national insurance contributions (NIC) relating to off-payroll labour in the private sector (extending the rules in place for the public sector since April 2017).

 Commonly referred to as the IR35 Reforms, the changes will affect medium and large private sector businesses that engage workers operating through an intermediary.
 An intermediary is usually a worker’s personal service company (PSC), but could also be a partnership, an LLP, a managed service company or even an individual.
 The rules are designed to ensure that where the individual works like an employee, but provides services through their PSC, they broadly pay the same tax and NIC as they would if they were a direct employee.

-Currently, the responsibility lies wholly with the PSC to ensure the IR35 rules are considered and applied as necessary.
-From April 2021, it will be the responsibility of the organisation receiving the worker’s services (the client) to determine whether the IR35 rules apply.
+Up until April 2021, the responsibility lied wholly with the PSC to ensure the IR35 rules were considered and applied as necessary.
+From April 2021, it is the responsibility of the organisation receiving the worker’s services (the client/engager) to determine whether the IR35 rules apply.
+There is an exemption for small clients: so where an individual works for a business that is ‘small’ under these rules (read the definition of ‘small’), the individual is still required to decide whether or not their contract falls within the IR35 rules and additional tax and NIC should be paid direct by their PSC.

 Where the client determines the worker falls within the IR35 rules, the responsibility for then applying the correct tax treatment to payments made to the PSC will lie with the organisation paying the PSC, defined as the ‘fee payer’.
 The client and the fee payer may or may not be the same organisation.